mattbasta/client-performance-handbook/02-identifying-performance-issues/storing_timestamps_at_important_page_events.md

 Having this information is helpful because it allows you to identify when parts of the page are loading relative to your JavaScript, even if those pieces don't load in concert with the times listed in the navigation timing API.

+If you're using a CSP (Content Security Policy) with your page, using inline script tags may be difficult or impossible.
+Instead, you can use the server time (in the PHP example above, the appropriate function is `microtime()`) and output the timestamps in data attributes on DOM elements.
+Your scripts can then extract them from the DOM with `document.querySelector()` or your favorite JavaScript selector library.